Genital Warts Treatment

 If you think you may have genital warts, you can complete our brief online questionnaire, with the option to choose your preferred treatment.

-One of our doctors will check if the medication is suitable for you and issue your prescription to a local pharmacy in Ireland or your home address.
+One of our doctors will check if the medication is suitable for you and issue your prescription to a local pharmacy in Ireland, or you can choose to have your medication delivered directly to your door.

 Genital warts treatments